DonnyLp/BASIC-Interpreter/README.md

 # BASIC Interpreter

-AN interpreter for the BASIC language using Java.
+An interpreter for the BASIC language using Java.
 The compiler utilizes lexing, Abstract Syntax Tree (AST) parsing, and interpretation techniques.

 ## Summary